kagaho/Build-Jetson-Container-VLLM-0.10.2/README.md

 - Follow below the simplified and unofficial installation path to get vLLM 0.10.2 on Jetson using Dusty’s jetson-containers (which can build/pull an aarch64 image for JetPack).

-- We are using latest VLLM to run on Jerson Thor GTP-OSS 120B.
+- We are using latest VLLM to run on Jetson Thor GTP-OSS 120B.

   Reference:  https://huggingface.co/openai/gpt-oss-120b